MPA Admissions Requirements

 To ensure that all applicants, both members and nonmembers of The Church of Jesus Christ of Latter-day Saints, are fully informed and committed to the standards established for all BYU students, the Ecclesiastical Endorsement and Honor Code Commitment forms are required.
 The Ecclesiastical Endorsement should be done during a personal interview accomplished according to the instructions provided on the form.
 The ecclesiastical leader who conducts this interview should forward the completed form to the Graduate Studies office.
 Applicants should read and sign the Honor Code Commitment.

-Admission decisions will be communicated to students by 1 April.
+Admission decisions will be communicated to students no later than the beginning of March.
 A new cohort of students is admitted each fall.
 The required new student orientation is held the week before classes begin in the fall.